thatissobita/Mechanisms-in-Neural-Layers/README.md

-# Mechanisms for Neural Layers
+# Mechanisms in Neural Layers

-Welcome to the **Mechanisms for Neural Layers** repository!
+Welcome to the **Mechanisms in Neural Layers** repository!
 This project explores advanced neural mechanisms designed to enhance the learning and plasticity of spiking neural networks.
 By implementing lateral inhibition, K-Winners-Take-All (KWTA) competition, and homeostasis mechanisms, this repository demonstrates how networks can achieve better and faster learning while maintaining stability.

 ---